What is the Enterprise Value to Revenue Multiple?

-Why use the EV to Revenue Multiple?
+Why Use the EV to Revenue Multiple?

 If a company doesn’t have positive Earnings Before Interest Taxes Depreciation & Amortization (EBITDA) or positive Net Income, it’s not possible to use EV/EBITDA or P/E ratios to value the business.
-In this case, a financial analyst will have to move further up the income statement to either Gross Profit or all the way up to Revenue.
+In this case, a financial analyst will have to move further up the income statement to either gross profit or all the way up to revenue.

-If EBITDA is negative, then having a negative EV/EBITDA multiple is useful.
+If EBITDA is negative, then having a negative EV/EBITDA multiple is not useful.
 Similarly, a company with a barely positive EBITDA (almost zero) will result in a massive multiple, which isn’t very useful either.

-For these reasons, early stage companies (often operating at a loss) and high growth companies (often operating at breakeven) require an EV/Revenue multiple for valuation.
+For these reasons, early-stage companies (often operating at a loss) and high growth companies (often operating at breakeven) require an EV/Revenue multiple for valuation.

 EV to Revenue Multiple Formula